 Discovering about symmetry in the wild - plants, flowers and animals - is a lot more engaging than learning the rules in a classroom.
 And it offers children the chance to make their own observations and conclusions.
 Symmetry is an important maths skill; children should be able to list lines of symmetry as a characteristic of many shapes alongside other attributes such as edges and sides.
 Think square (4 lines), rectangle (2 lines), equilateral triangle (3 lines), and circle (infinite lines!).

-To pique their curiosity into exploring the rules of symmetry, we’ve come up with a very simple symmetry craft you can do at home, and then some top tips for discovering a little more.
+To pique their curiosity into exploring the rules of symmetry, we’ve come up with a very simple butterfly projects and symmetry craft you can do at home, and then some top tips for discovering a little more.
+Also check out our activities page about flower press crafts and try to press flowers and petals in a symmetric way.

 1 Grab a piece of A5 card.
 If you’ve got an old toucanBox to hand, the front panel is the perfect size.